-This set of Chemistry Assessment Questions for Class 11 focuses on “Hydrogen – Heavy Water & D2O”.
+This set of Class 11 Chemistry Chapter 9 Multiple Choice Questions & Answers (MCQs) focuses on “Hydrogen – Heavy Water & D2O”.

 1. Which of the following is a trace or compound?